 - Shaping children as citizens of the wider world

 A love of reading and the development of life-equipping literacy skills permeate the curriculum across all subjects.
 Teachers explore disciplinary literacy and teach ‘buzzwords’ in every lesson.
 We believe that vocabulary acquisition, reading and broader literacy skills are key to success.
+We understand the importance of pupils learning and being able to use new vocabulary across the full range of subjects.
 We promote a reading culture both in lessons and through wider curriculum opportunities and are very proud of our library facilities.
 Whole class reading is a driver for ensuring that all children access well-modelled reading of high-quality texts using an immersive, ambitious approach.
 We support struggling readers to develop their confidence and skills to unlock the literary world around them.
 High-quality texts are chosen across the curriculum to ensure that reading transcends all subjects and that comprehension skills are developed in a wide range of contexts.

 - Promoting health and wellbeing